Siamese Neural Network for Label-Efficient Critical Phenomena Prediction in 3D Percolation Models: Percolation Models

 The critical behavior of the system is characterized by the order parameter \( P_\infty(p) \), defined as the probability that a randomly selected site (or bond) belongs to the infinite percolation cluster at occupation probability \( p \).
 Near \( p_c \), \( P_\infty(p) \) exhibits a power-law singularity:

 where $\beta$ is the critical exponent that governs the scaling behavior of the order parameter near the percolation threshold.
+This geometrically driven transition highlights the largest cluster as a key structural feature for detecting criticality.
+In finite-size simulations, the percolation (spanning) probability $P_L(p)$ is defined as the fraction of Monte Carlo realizations that contain at least one spanning cluster connecting opposite boundaries of the system.
+As $L \to \infty$, $P_L(p)\!\to\!0$ for $p<p_c$ and $P_L(p)\!\to\!1$ for $p>p_c$; crossings of $P_L(p)$ for different $L$ provide a standard route to estimate $p_c$.
+This quantity is distinct from the order parameter $P_\infty(p)$, which denotes the fraction of sites in the infinite cluster for $p>p_c$.

-In finite-size systems, the size of the largest cluster, $S_{\text{max}}$, is a key observable for understanding critical behavior \cite{christensen2005complexity}.
+In finite-size systems, the size of the largest cluster, $S_{\text{max}}$, is a key observable for understanding critical behavior\cite{christensen2005complexity}.
 As the occupation probability \( p \) approaches the critical threshold \( p_c \), the size of the largest cluster \( S_{\text{max}} \) increases sharply due to the emergence of long-range correlations, but remains finite owing to the system's limited size.
 For \( p > p_c \), the largest cluster approximates the infinite percolation cluster in the thermodynamic limit.
 Its size in finite systems follows a FSS relation governed by the critical exponents \( \beta \) and \( \nu \):

-where $L$ is the system size, $L^d$ is the spatial dimension, and $f(x)$ is a universal scaling function.
+where $L$ is the system size, $d$ is the spatial dimension, and $f(x)$ is a universal scaling function.
 Here, $\nu$ characterizes the divergence of the correlation length near \( p_c \), while \( \beta \) governs the scaling of the order parameter \( P_\infty(p) \).
+In this work, we extract the largest cluster at each configuration as a structured representation, which serves as the input to our similarity-based learning model for capturing critical trends.